New collections from Arab American poets.

 Born in Beirut, Lebanon, in 1925, Etel Adnan was educated in the French schools there and later studied philosophy at the Sorbonne in Paris, the University of California Berkeley, and Harvard.
 She became a painter during the Algerian War of Independence and later, during the war in Vietnam, participated in the poets’ movement against the war, becoming, in her own words, “an American poet.”
 From 1972 until 1976, she lived in Beirut and worked as a cultural editor for two newspapers.
 Her novel Sitt Marie-Rose, published in 1977, has since been translated into numerous languages and is considered a classic of war literature.
 In 1977 she established her residence in Sausalito, California, with frequent stays in Paris.

 Adnan has published nearly twenty books in English, including The Arab Apocalypse, regarded as “one of the most important works of literature” after the Lebanese Civil War; In the Heart of the Heart of Another Country, “a mix of prose, poetry, political insight, philosophic speculation, and historical remembrance honed to mineral perfection”; and Sea and Fog, winner of the Lambda Literary Award.
+She is the winner, with translator Sarah Riggs, of the 2020 Griffin Poetry Prize for collection Time.
 Her poetry and prose has been recognized internationally and includes the France-Pays Arabes Award, the California Book Award, the PEN Oakland/Josephine Miles Literary Award, the Arab American Book Award, and a lifetime achievement award from the Radius of Arab American Writers.
 In 2014, she was named a Chevalier des Arts et des Lettres by the French government.
 The same year, a collection of her paintings and tapestries were exhibited as a part of the Whitney Biennial at the Whitney Museum of American Art.
 MELUS, the journal of the Society for the Study of the Multi-Ethnic Literature of the United States, called Adnan “arguably the most celebrated and accomplished Arab American author writing today.”

 She lives in Paris with her partner the painter and sculptor Simone Fattal.
 More about Adnan is available at www.eteladnan.com.